alang8/courses-at-brown/README.md

 otherwise could also be a dynamic text editor kind of thing.
 The hardest part of this would be learning and executing what an intellij plugin needs to work properly (hopefully in a language that we know!).

+TA Approval (dlichen): I don't think this is feasible for a variety of reasons, but if you are confident that it is, this is an acceptable level of complexity for a 32 project.
+I would go talk to Tim about this idea if you are serious about pursuing it and have concrete ideas of how to implement it.

 ### Idea 2 - Urban Exploration Yelp Platform
 One idea is a centralized location to rate and review urban exploration locations.